nullstyle/aedile/README.md

 ### TODO

 1. Get the manager working
-1. Respond to errors better
+1.  manager needs to flush the memoized data on each run

 ## Contributing